 In this article you will find 38 delicious dishes and desserts that are typical for Switzerland.
 Switzerland is mostly known for chocolate and cheese.
 But there are many other specialties that you probably have never heard of.

-Cheese and chocolate - that's what little Switzerland is known for almost all over the world.
-In fact, these two ingredients can be found in many well-known dishes loved by the locals.
-This is certainly not surprising, as these are often dishes that are enjoyed together with loved ones, family and friends.
+Cheese and chocolate - that's what the small Switzerland is known for almost all over the world.
+In fact, these two ingredients are present in many well-known and locally loved dishes.
+This probably won't surprise you either, as they are often enjoyed with loved ones, family, and friends.

-Of course, the Swiss don't just feed on chocolate and cheese.
-Swiss cuisine is shaped by influences from surrounding countries, but also by the different landscapes and cantonal traditions.
-In Ticino, for example, you will find typically Mediterranean approaches, while in the mountainous Alpine regions you will find very nutritious fare.
+However, the Swiss don't just live on chocolate and cheese.
+Swiss cuisine is influenced by the surrounding countries, but also by the different landscapes and regional traditions.
+In Ticino, for instance, you'll find typical Mediterranean influences, while the mountainous Alpine regions offer hearty fare.

-A culinary tour de Suisse is therefore always worthwhile and can be perfectly combined with an exploration tour through our beautiful Switzerland.
-Whether in the big city by the lake or in the small, remote mountain village - Swiss specialties are waiting to be discovered by you everywhere.
+A culinary tour of Switzerland is certainly worthwhile and can be perfectly combined with an exploration of our beautiful country.
+Whether in the big city by the lake or in a small, remote mountain village - Swiss specialties are waiting to be discovered by you everywhere.

 What is it?

 Cheese fondue is a true classic in Switzerland.
-Here a cheese mixture is melted, refined with white wine and kirsch as desired and placed bubbling in the center of the table on the "Rechaud".
-Classically, pieces of bread are dipped in the cheese, but potatoes, pears and apples are also possible.
-This is accompanied by Swiss white wine or black tea and after the meal a glass of kirsch.
-It's best to check out our article on 13 unusual places to have a cheese fondue.
-Here you can also find facts and information about the Swiss national dish itself.
+A mixture of cheeses is melted, refined with white wine and kirsch as desired, and served bubbling in the center of the table on a “Rechaud”.
+Traditionally, you dip pieces of bread into the cheese, but potatoes, pears, and apples also work well.
+Swiss white wine or black tea is typically enjoyed with it, and after the meal, a glass of kirsch is often shared.
+Check out our article on the 13 unusual places for cheese fondue.
+Here you'll also find facts and information about the Swiss national dish itself.

 Where can I try it?